 We have always been proud of the high standards we hold for the cleanliness of our vessels.
 We are now taking additional measures to maintain even higher standards with a rigorous process of cleanliness, sanitizing and hygiene.
 Here are the extra steps we are taking to provide you with the hygiene standards and service to keep everyone healthy:

-Our trained crew thoroughly sanitizes the vessels before each trip.
-We use a medical grade disinfectant biocide to sanitize all high-traffic areas throughout the vessel.
-The crew will be sanitizing all handrails, handles, benches, and tables before boarding.
-A “fogger” will be used to disinfect enclosed areas such as the cabin and restrooms to ensure proper sanitation for your trip.
-High-traffic areas such as railings, counter tops, doors, and tables will be also be sanitized at a regular frequency throughout each trip.
+Our trained crew thoroughly sanitizes the vessels daily.
+We use a medical grade disinfectant biocide to sanitize all interior areas throughout the vessel.
+The crew will sanitize outer handrails and handles.
+The crew use a “fogger” to disinfect enclosed areas such as the cabin and restrooms to ensure proper sanitation for your trip.
+Interior counter tops, doors, and tables are sanitized on a regular basis.

 HAND WASHING AND HAND SANITIZING

-We have reduced capacity on all our vessels to practice social distancing.
-There will be times where social distancing will not be possible such as scanning tickets, or passing employees or other passengers on the vessel.
-However, with the requirement of face masks by all, we are confident we can maintain a safe environment on our vessels.
-We have also added plastic barriers to our ticketing booths, office, and galley area to further reduce contact.
-Passengers will be sectioned off within a boarding line area roped off along the side of the pier.
-Flooring will be marked with 6-foot markings for spacing to encourage proper social distancing while in line to board.
+We have reduced the capacity on all vessels to give more room for passengers but there will be times where social distancing may not be possible such as scanning tickets, or passing employees or other passengers on the vessel.
+We recommend any unvaccinated or at risk guests to continue wearing a mask in accordance with CDC guidelines.
+We have plastic barriers in our office and galley area to further reduce contact.
 Boarding and disembarking of the vessel will be guided to ensure a safe flow.

 |Reducing Payment Contact Points:

 · Online ticketing for fast & contact free reservations

 · Separation barriers at ticket office with hand sanitizer stations